Skip to main content

 Reaction Fire

-In a Clash or Chase, Reaction Fire weapons may fire once per round at −2 when their craft is attacked by foes from Short Range, after the enemy’s attack is resolved.
+In a Clash or Chase, a weapon with Reaction Fire may attack once per round at -2 when its craft is attacked from Short Range, after the enemy’s attack is resolved.

 Reload

-If a weapon lists Reload X, that is how many actions of reloading must be spent before it can fire again.
+If a weapon lists Reload X, that many actions must be spent reloading before it may fire again.

 Rending

-The weapon tears, shreds, or otherwise mutilates tissue on impact.
+The weapon tears, shreds, or mutilates living tissue on impact.

-Victims Shaken or Wounded by a rending attack are bleeding and must make a Vigor roll as a free action at the start of their next turn.
+A victim Shaken or Wounded by a rending attack begins bleeding and must make a Vigor roll as a free action at the start of their next turn.

 • Failure: suffer a Wound and roll again next turn

-• Success: no Wound, but roll again next turn
+• Success: no Wound, but continue rolling next turn

 A successful Healing roll also stops the bleeding.